 - a urine test.

-California’s enhanced DUI penalties laws apply when a driver is convicted of either:
+California’s enhanced DUI penalties laws apply when you are convicted of either:

 Our California DUI attorneys will highlight the following in this article: